-It's not just a good idea, it's the Law!
+It's More Than Just a Good Idea, It's the Law!

 Wisconsin law requires that you remove aquatic hitchhikers before you launch your boat or leave the access area.
 Invasive species are now in 51 Forest County water bodies, and over 2000 statewide! (see https://dnr.wi.gov/lakes/invasives/AISByWaterbody.aspx for the complete list by county.)